MagzViz/sql-DWH-Project-hop/README.md

 # sql-DWH-Project-hop
+---
 ##Welcome to **DW**
+---
 ##This is the project
+---
-##We are dong a bronze, sliver, and gold on SQL server
+##We are doing a bronze, silver, and gold on SQL server